casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 In a public network, `allow_auction_bid` is set to *true*, which allows bidding for new entries and validator nodes.

 ## Step 4.
 Configuring the Administrator Accounts
 An administrator is mandatory for a private network since it manages all the other [validator](/glossary/V/#validator) accounts.
 There should be at least one administrator account configured within a network to operate it as a `private network`.
 You can create new administrators and [rotate the validator set](/workflow/setup-private-network/#step-6-rotating-the-validator-accounts) in a single configuration update.
 The operator must first ensure the `global_state.toml` file contains new administrators.
 The validator set is updated after if an administrator is also a validator.
-Also, only the administrator accounts can hold and distribute token balances.
+Also, only purses of administrator accounts can hold and distribute token balances.

 ### Configuring administrator accounts